ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 Preferences regarding each category can be expressed either to allow or disallow the usage associated with the category.

-A statement of preferences can express preferences about some, all, or none of the categories from the vocabulary.
+A statement of preferences can indicate preferences about some, all, or none of the categories from the vocabulary.
-This can mean that no preference is expressed for a given usage category.
+This can mean that no preference is stated for a given usage category.

 Some categories describe a proper subset of the usages of other categories.
-A preference that is expressed for the more general category applies if no preference is expressed for the more specific category.
+A preference that is stated for the more general category applies if no preference is stated for the more specific category.

 For example, the Automated Processing category might be assigned a preference that allows the associated usage.
 In the absence of any statement of preference regarding the AI Training category,